BedoMagdi/bedomagdi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in ECE with a focus on Software Engineering and Systems at UT Austin.
+I'm a PhD student in the Electrical and Computer Engineering department at UT Austin, advised by [August Shi](https://sites.utexas.edu/august/).
+My research interests include software testing and program analysis.